FionaMich/distributed_computing_work/README.md

 **What this diagram shows:**

 - **Clients** (left side): Multiple client processes (`client.py`) can run concurrently.
 The diagram shows **3 clients** (Client 1, Client 2, Client 3) as an example, but you can run as many as needed.
 Each client:
+  - Represents an entity that initiates transactions (e.g., a bank customer, ATM user, or banking application)
-  - Initiates transactions (e.g., bank transfers) by sending `TRANSFER` requests to the coordinator over TCP/JSON
+  - Initiates transactions (bank transfers between accounts) by sending `TRANSFER` requests to the coordinator over TCP/JSON
+  - Note: Clients initiate **transfers** (moving money from one account to another), not just withdrawals.
+A withdrawal would be a special case of a transfer.
   - Runs independently in separate terminal windows or processes
   - Can send concurrent requests to test the system's concurrency control